marius-test/selenium_automation_testing/README.md

 # automating_the_internet

-The goal is to fully write automated test cases for the following website https://the-internet.herokuapp.com/.
+The goal of this project is to fully write automated test cases for the following website <https://the-internet.herokuapp.com/>.

-The website has 44 pages with most of the functionalities found on a modern website.
+This website has 44 pages with most of the functionalities found on a modern website.

 The technology stack used for this project is the following: